 A hormone contained in the popular birth control pill Gianvi has been linked to side effects including blood clots and venous thromboembolism (VTE).
 Drospirenone was recently the subject of two independent studies that confirmed the hormone placed users at a significantly increased risk of these conditions than women who took other forms of birth control.
 Gianvi users are advised to carefully weigh the risks vs. rewards of continuing taking the medication.

-Free Gianvi Case Evaluation: If you or a loved one had injuries including but not limited to heart attack, stroke, DVT, pulmonary embolism, blood clots, abnormal heart rhythm, gall bladder injury, pancreatitis or death sustained as a result of Yaz, Yasmin, or Ocella birth control pills, , you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+Free Gianvi Lawsuit Evaluation: If you or a loved one suffered a blood clot after taking Gianvi, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.

 What is Gianvi?